bloomen/transwarp/README.md

 ### Graph pool

-It is currently not possible to schedule the same task again while it is still running.
+It is currently not possible to schedule the same graph again while it is still running.
 However, `tw::graph_pool` allows you to easily run multiple instances of the same graph in parallel.
 All you need to do is provide a generator function that returns a pointer to a `tw::graph`: